 - A Ph.
 D. in theoretical or computational chemistry or closely related field in physical chemistry or chemical physics completed within the last five years

 - Experience with static Density Functional Theory (DFT) calculations (e.g., Vienna Ab inito Simulation Package (VASP), Gaussian) and classical molecular dynamics (MD) simulations or MD simulations based on DFT theory (e.g., Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS), VASP, CP2K Open Source Molecular Dynamics)

-- Experience or knowledge in some of the following areas: (i) training of machine-learning-based atomistic potentials; (iI) classical and/or ab initio molecular dynamics simulations of liquids and solids; (iii) advanced free energy simulation methods (e.g., constrained MD, Metadynamics, Umbrella sampling); (iv) transition state calculations, (v) heterogeneous catalysis; (vi) theoretical spectroscopy; (vi) programming skills for Linux systems
+- Experience or knowledge in some of the following areas: (i) training of machine-learning-based atomistic potentials; (iI) classical and/or ab initio molecular dynamics simulations of liquids and solids; (iii) advanced free energy simulation methods (e.g., constrained MD, Umbrella sampling); (iv) development of force fields (v) modeling of the solid and aqueous interfaces; (vi) theoretical spectroscopy

 - Excellent record of productive and creative research as demonstrated by publications in peer-reviewed journals